silvermango9927/text-generation-nlp-model/README.md

 ## My solution
 This model and porject can take in basically a query of any sort which is processed by the [GPT3 OpenAI algorithm](https://openai.com/api/) to give a succint description and solution to the question posed. \
-Along with this, the additional information section comprises of scraped content from websites using [JSON Custon Search API] (https://developers.google.com/custom-search/v1/overview).
+Along with this, the additional information section comprises of scraped content from websites using [JSON Custon Search API](https://developers.google.com/custom-search/v1/overview).
 The required content is scraped from a list of websites that have been fetched.
 The content received and cleaned amounts to millions of characters.
 To shorten and condense this information into a succint format, [Bidirectional Encoder Representations](https://github.com/google-research/bert) (BERT) and [Generative Pre-trained Transformer](https://huggingface.co/gpt2) (GPT) have been used to get different summarisation styles and techniques.

 ## Further development
 > Success is not a destination, but rather a journey which does not end